Efficient Memory Tiering in a Virtual Machine: Design and Implementation

-Efficient tracking of hotness (telemetry) in a guest is \textit{not} in the scope of this work, and any existing state-of-the-art technique can be used with \mname~\cite{hugescope, idle-page-tracking}.
-Furthermore, the host is free to use any memory tiering technique.
-We assume that hosts always use huge pages to benefit from the higher TLB reach~\cite{google_cloud_huge_page,microsoft_cloud_huge_page,ingens}.
+\mname aims to mitigate {\skewedhotpage}s at the host-level while operating completely in the guest.
+The input to \mname is a set of telemetry data (access counts) at base page granularity inside the guest. \mname is responsible for identifying {\skewedhotpage}s based on the telemetry data and mitigating the issue. \mname is \textit{not} responsible for generating the telemetry data.
+Any existing supported state-of-the-art technique can be used with \mname~\cite{vtmm, idle-page-tracking, tpp}.
+We assume that hosts always use huge pages to benefit from the higher TLB reach~\cite{google_cloud_huge_page,microsoft_cloud_huge_page,ingens} and are free to use any supported memory tiering technique.